M7OCM/890/README.md

 All versions are updated with OEFWCOM changes but not all are implemented (ie no spectrum band presets; includes cosmetic and layout differences).
 You'll either like it or not 😂 such as the experimental placement of FM broadcast frequency/play in status bar.

-v2.0.0 will only be updated to fix bugs as I see this project as a finshed example containing the best features IMO currently developed to date.
-I hope to start working on a totally new design in 2024.
+v2.0.0 will only be updated to fix bugs/original issues.
+I see this project as a finshed example of a much improved firmware containing the best features (IMO), currently developed to date of release.
+I hope to start working on a totally new 890 design in 2024.

-The firmware is community based and features excellent improvements to the menu; 1of11's AM Fix port modded for 890, scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.
+The firmware is community based and features numerous improvements: an enhanced menu, frequency band/modulation expansion, 1of11's 'AM Fix' ported/modded for 890, scan resume, preset channels, 8 scan lists and full colour spectrum to name a few.

 https://github.com/OEFW-community/RT-890-custom-firmware